BelmarBelmar/Writeups-SADC-NextGenCyber-CTF/Séries/Echoes_For_Scroll/Echoes_For_Scroll.md

 ```

 binwalk extracted 3EDF96.zip.
-If we attempt to decompress the zip file, we can see that the file is protected with password.
+If we attempt to unzip the zip file, we can see that the file is protected with password.
 According to the hint of challenge (What about using Cupp dictionary to create a wordlist based on the informations ?), we can use cupp to create a wordlist in order to bruteforce the zip file.
-This wordlist will base on 'Ganymede' profile.
+This wordlist will be based on 'Ganymede' profile.
-If you don't have cupp, you can install it in your virtual environment with the command: pip install cupp
+If you don't have cupp, you can install it in your virtual environment with the command: **pip install cupp**

 ```bash

 ```

-We can then use zip2john and john to crack the zipfile
+We can then use zip2john and john to crack the zipfile.